 - Paraphilic disorders

-Psychiatrists also have the expertise to determine whether a physical issue such as a hormonal imbalance or a negative reaction to medication is causing the patient's mental health woes.
-Conversely, they can also ascertain if there is an underlying mental health or psychological issue which is causing physical symptoms experienced by the patient.
+Psychiatrists also have the expertise to determine whether a physical issue, such as a hormonal imbalance or an adverse reaction to a medication, is contributing to an individual’s mental health concerns.
+Conversely, they can ascertain whether there is an underlying psychological complication causing someone’s physical symptoms.

 Where Do Psychiatrists Work?